Food in Turkey: Fall in love with these 8 Best Turkish Foods

 • Historical Heritage: Turkish cuisine has been influenced by a long history of various civilizations, including Ottoman, Byzantine, Persian, Arabic, and Balkan cultures.

 This rich historical background has led to a fusion of culinary traditions, resulting in a diverse array of dishes.
+You can especially see this along the Eastern borders of Turkey.

 • Regional Diversity: Turkey spans multiple regions with different climates and landscapes, each contributing to a diverse range of ingredients and culinary practices.